 FUEL are Damon Murray and Stephen Sorrell a graphic design and publishing company established in 1991.

-With a focus on contemporary art, FUEL have developed long-term relationships with a number of artists, galleries and publishers, specialising in the design and production of catalogues and monographs.
+With a focus on contemporary art and photography, FUEL have developed long-term relationships with a number of artists, galleries and publishers, specialising in the design and production of catalogues and monographs.

 As a natural development of their design practice, the imprint FUEL Publishing produces books in close collaboration with artists and authors.
 All books are edited and designed by FUEL in the Spitalfields studio where they have worked since 1992.